 That’s one FANCY chicken.

-- Jar of Apricot Preserves
+- Jar of apricot preserves

 - Sriracha sauce

 WHAT?
-LANA YOU MUST BE MAD.
+LANA, YOU MUST BE MAD.
 How can those three simple ingredients make a tasty sauce for my chicken?
 Trust me, it’s goooood.

-OMG, you’re done.
 Drizzle that stuff over your boring chicken and check out how tasty it is!
 It’s sweet, it’s spicy and garlicy…it’s delicious.

-And if you’re worried about the sugar in the preserves (cuz I know some of us be sugar nazis) here are a couple things for you to chew on:
+If you’re worried about the sugar in the preserves (cuz I know some of us be sugar nazis) here are a couple things for you to chew on:

 So dress up that chicken yo!
-If any of you have some quick, easy, and healthy recipes, please go to my Contact Page and share with me.
+If any of you have some quick, easy, and healthy recipes, please go to my Contact Page and share with me!